Lightning-AI/litgpt/tutorials/evaluation.md

 ## Using lm-evaluation-harness

-You can evaluate Lit-GPT using [EleutherAI's lm-eval](https://github.com/EleutherAI/lm-evaluation-harness/tree/master) framework large number of different evaluation tasks.
+You can evaluate Lit-GPT using [EleutherAI's lm-eval](https://github.com/EleutherAI/lm-evaluation-harness/tree/master) framework with a large number of different evaluation tasks.

 You need to install the `lm-eval` framework first: